 Startup Podcast References

-As with Series 1, links to all references from each startup podcast episode will be published below so you can access source information quickly and easily.
+As with Series 1, links to all references from each startup podcast episode will be published below so you can access business lesson source information quickly and easily.

 Episode 2: Life of Brian, John Cleese – Creativity, T-Shaped People, Stanford University Design School, Tom Kelly – The 10 Faces of Innovation, Robert Frost – The Road Not Taken, See Sense Bike Lights and Anita Roddick, Body and Soul.